ivw/ezmode-vscode/README.md

 The character that has to be "typed" to trigger the action.
 Naturally, uppercase means you have to hold shift.

-Ctrl/Alt shortcuts are not characters and not handled by EzMode.
+Ctrl/Alt shortcuts are not characters and are not handled by EzMode.

 Special values: